 Professor More’s impressive academic achievements were acknowledged in the Queen’s Birthday 2005 Honours List, when she received the award of Member of the Order of Australia (AM) for service to education, particularly in the fields of communication, management and organisational change.
 She is currently the Chair of Flourish Australia (previously RichmondPRA), NSW Councillor of the Australian Institute of Company Directors, Chair of Ausdance NSW and a board member of Shaun Parker & Co Dance Company.

-Shaun Comerford, Executive Director, Australian Dance Theatre, has been an executive manager for more than a decade.
+Shaun Comerford, Executive Director, Circa has been an executive manager for more than a decade.
 Shaun has worked across all business functions in the arts, events, and music industries with extensive experience in event production, relationship management, financial modelling and control, contracting, fundraising, investment, legal compliance, marketing and public relations.

-Before joining Australian Dance Theatre, Shaun oversaw the development and launch of the 2016 Asia Tour of Cameron Mackintosh’s acclaimed new production of Les Misérables, in his role as General Manager, Production for the Michael Cassel Group.
+In his role as General Manager, Production for the Michael Cassel Group, he oversaw the development and launch of the 2016 Asia Tour of Cameron Mackintosh’s acclaimed new production of Les Misérables.

 From 2011 to 2014 as general manager of commercial producer, Newtheatricals, Shaun supervised the executive production of musicals and entertainment projects including Jersey Boys, The Addams Family, Rock of Ages, and Blue Man Group.